An undergraduate degree (UK 2:1 or equivalent) in chemistry or a related discipline.

 - Earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.

 Knowledge and skills

 By the time you graduate, you will:

-- Develop key, career-enhancing personal and employable skills such as time management, report writing, team-building and networking and project management
+- developed key, career-enhancing personal and employable skills such as time management, report writing, team-building, networking, and project management

-- Gain a range of critical interdisciplinary research skills
+- gained a range of critical interdisciplinary research skills

-- benefit from a strong theoretical background, practical instrumentation skills and an intensive research project.
+- benefited from a strong theoretical background, practical instrumentation skills and an intensive research project.